-The safety of our students and staff is the most important thing to get right and we are confident that we can make a safe environment which will meet the Belgian Government guidelines and legislation about safety.
+The safety of our students and staff is the most important thing to get right and we are confident that we have been able to make a safe environment which meets the Belgian Government guidelines and legislation about safety.

-The following are examples of some of the aspects that will be in place when students begin to return to campus:
+The following are examples of some of the aspects that have been put in place before students returned to campus:

-Cleaning: We will make sure that the campus is thoroughly sanitised before our return, and are undertaking additional cleaning and disinfecting of areas that will be frequently touched, such as table tops and door handles.
+Cleaning: We have made sure that the campus was thoroughly sanitised before our return, undertaking additional cleaning and disinfecting of areas that will be frequently touched, such as table tops and door handles.

 Basic personal hygiene: We know that personal hygiene is essential so more time will be allowed during the day to ensure basic hygiene routines e.g. hand sanitising, hand washing before meals etc. We have removed/switched off hand-dryers in toilet areas and replaced them with paper towels.
-For Primary students we will be particularly careful to check for toilet use and handwashing.
+For Primary students we are particularly careful to check for toilet use and hand washing.

 Drinking fountains: The drinking fountains will not be in use to avoid saliva contamination.
 Students will need to bring their own drinks and we will provide bottled drinks to ensure that all children are not thirsty.

-Social distancing: We are confident that we can organise our space to ensure appropriate social distance between students.
-For example, we are looking carefully at using larger spaces, not necessarily students’ usual classrooms.
-For social distancing we will also use floor markings, one-way systems on staircases etc. We will adhere to all government guidelines on class sizes and the required square meterage per person.
+Social distancing: We have been able to organise our space to ensure appropriate social distance between students.
+For example, we have looked carefully at using larger spaces, not necessarily students’ usual classrooms.
+For social distancing we have put in place floor markings, one-way systems on staircases etc. We adhere to all government guidelines on class sizes and the required square meterage per person.

 Cafeteria: The Cafeteria will remain closed so students will need to bring a packed lunch.
-Dining will be arranged to respect social distance requirements, appropriate hygiene measures and hand washing.
+Dining is arranged to respect social distance requirements, appropriate hygiene measures and hand washing.

-Designated isolation areas: We will be in liaison with our school nurses in order to have a designated isolation area for any students or staff member if they begin to exhibit Covid-19 symptoms during the school day.
+Designated isolation areas: We have been in liaison with our school nurses in order to have a designated isolation area for any students or staff member if they begin to exhibit COVID-19 symptoms during the school day.
 This will be separate to a first aid post for more usual first aid e.g. cuts and scrapes.

-Drop off and pick up: Decisions about arrangements for a gradual return to campus may involve adjusting our usual start/end times of the school day to ensure the safe movement of different groups of students on campus.
+Drop off and pick up: We have adjusted our usual start/end times of the school day to ensure the safe movement of different groups of students on campus.

 WHO COVID-19 information & updates